 Once you decide, you can mark your bracket location using the screw holes in the bracket as a guide.
 After you install your brackets - temporarily hang your rod, check it's operation and using the rod as a guide, mark your center support location.

-We have compiled all of the Installation Instructions for Kirsch Curtain Rods, Traverse Rods, Valance Rods and Specialty Rods into a PDF booklet that you can download and save to your computer or print using your printer.
+We have compiled all of the Installation Instructions for Kirsch Drapery Hardware, Traverse Rods, Valance Rods and Specialty Rods into a PDF booklet that you can download and save to your computer or print using your printer.

 When you're ready to hang your curtain rod it's always a good idea to have some extra mounting hardware available.
 If you're installing your curtain rod above a window and into the wood header, you'll probably want some wood screws to make sure that the bracket is stable.
 And, if you're hanging your drapery rods on a section of wall that doesn't have a wood stud behind it, you'll need to use hollow-wall anchors or molly-bolts.
 If you don't add additional support, your curtain rod may work itself loose over time.
 You can find these installation pieces at your local hardware or home improvement store.